dfelinto/blender-manual/manual/render/shader_nodes/shader/hair_principled.rst

 :guilabel:`Cycles Only`

-The *Principled Hair* :abbr:`BSDF (Bidirectional scattering distribution function)` is a physically-based, easy-to-use shader for rendering hair and fur.
+The *Principled Hair* :abbr:`BSDF (Bidirectional Scattering Distribution Function)` is a physically-based, easy-to-use shader for rendering hair and fur.

 .. tip::